Wildlife

 Be aware of your surroundings: Watch for fresh evidence of wildlife activity, such as tracks, scat, diggings or overturned rocks and logs.
 If you see a bear or see or smell a dead animal, leave the area.

 Keep dogs on leash: It is illegal not to have your dog on leash in Canmore, the surrounding habitat patches, and in both provincial and national parks.
-Negative interactions between dogs and wildlife often end with the wild animal’s dangers relocation or euthanasia.
+Negative interactions between dogs and wildlife often end with the wild animal’s dangerours relocation or euthanasia.

 Carry bear spray: Ensure that you are carrying it somewhere accessible such as in a holster or attached directly to a pack strap, and know how to use it.